Laendrun/bc_chrome_extension/README.md

 # Business Central Chrome Extension

+This little Chrome extension adds some options to BUsiness Central :

+- Colorize the Dynamics Nav Ribbon for specific URL base.
+- Add a button to link to the Change Password page.
+- Display additionnal informations about sales / purchases documents.

 ## Objective

 - [x] Add option to change the ribbon color when the user is connected on BC180